This help document answers the following questions:

 Click Full Mammalian Phenotype (MP) Ontology and navigate the hierarchy.
 For example, to find aneurysm, the path is:

-You can then copy and paste the term (or its MP identifier; for example, MP:0003279 is the ID for aneurysm) in the Phenotype/Disease search box.
+Click on a term to see its definition and then you can copy and paste the term (or its MP identifier; for example, MP:0003279 is the ID for aneurysm) in the Phenotype/Disease search box.

 When you click Anatomical Systems Affected by Phenotypes, select terms, and add them to your query, the system populates the Phenotype/Disease query box with your choices.